 Body image - The majority of patients are pleased with the results of their surgery.
-However, not all surgery is completely successful and you may not be pleased with your cosmetic result.
 Occasionally, women feel very anxious about their treatment or have difficulty coming to terms with their new look either because their breasts are not as they had imagined they would be or as a result of a complication.
 If you feel very anxious, worried about your treatment or depressed please speak to the breast reconstruction nurses for more information about the psychological therapy service available.